GAME RESULTGame Result

 On the other hand, Tokyo has been actively working on strengthening, but they have not achieved results in their practice matches so far, and they also have concerns such as the absence of King Amaral due to poor conditioning.
 However, this season they have had a good start in both previous openings under similar circumstances, so there is a possibility that they can create a "whirlwind" again in the third opening.
 The highly anticipated match, mixed with expectations and concerns, kicked off at 7:00 PM at the away Júbilo Iwata Stadium.

-Defending against an astonishing offensive power
+Defensive stance against astonishing attacking power

 Tokyo was the first to take a shot.
 30 seconds into the start, the ball was passed to Kanno from the right side, and he took a shot while turning around.
 The ball was in front of the goalkeeper, but Tokyo's proactive attitude was evident.